 Proctor said landlords need to know they have rights when considering reasonable accommodation requests and that they have a say.

-For example, while they cannot ask directly what a person’s disability is, owners, however, can inquire about what tasks the service animal provides for the resident or prospect.
-Service animals are not pets and are exempt from pet deposits or other fees related to the animal cannot be charged.
+For example, while they cannot ask directly what a person’s disability is, owners can inquire about what tasks the service animal provides for the resident or prospect.
+Service animals are not pets and are exempt from pet deposits and other fees related to the animal cannot be charged.
 Breeds or size cannot be restricted.

 Proctor says that housing providers generally don’t have much to worry about if they allow pets, don’t charge pet fees and don’t place any restrictions on the size or type.
 Housing providers must also extend the same accommodations for guests of the property and the public.